 Security.
 We all worry about it and we all need it.
 Some of us choose to lock our doors and some of us keep a bat near our bedside.
-Some of us choose to buy a guard dog, and others choose to invest more heavily in their family’s safety.
+Others choose to get a guard dog, while some invest more heavily in their family’s safety.

-If you are the type to invest your hard-earned money in order to get the best home security system, you might be wondering where to start.
-Just a cursory search on the Internet can yield some overwhelming results, so how can you know what product best suits your family’s needs?
-Perhaps one of your best options is to purchase outdoor security cameras that will help you keep an eye on the perimeters of your property and watch for intruders.
+If you are the type to invest your hard-earned money in order to get the best home security system, perhaps one of your best options is to purchase outdoor security cameras that will help keep an eye on your property and watch for intruders.

 The Basic Components of a Home Security System